Bangladesh PM to talk with Modi while in India to boost ties

 On Monday, the Bangladeshi prime minister met with Indian industrialist Gautam Adani, who recently became the world’s third-richest person, according to Bloomberg’s Billionaire Index.
 She also spoke with India’s foreign minister and will call on the vice president and president while in New Delhi before leaving for the Indian city of Jaipur on Thursday.

-AP journalist Julhas Alam in Dhaka, Bangladesh, contributed to this report.
+Associated Press writer Julhas Alam in Dhaka, Bangladesh, contributed to this report.